 The eldest child of an existentialist librarian and a teacher/child-care specialist, Nathan had always tended towards the literary.
 Lurid ghost stories and big books chock full of pictures from classic horror movies captured his imagination early on, and nothing was ever quite the same again.
 Inspired by Edgar Allan Poe, he wanted to be a writer from as far back as the age of 10 This career dream was later replaced by chef, paleontologist, teacher, and any number of things, but he would find himself being drawn back to writing again and again.

 Nathan currently lives in the Bohemian wilds of Seattle’s Greenwood neighborhood where he blogs about writing, film, fringe candy, and social justice.
 He is known to haunt the local coffee houses, comic shop, dives, and karaoke stages.
-Nathan lives alone with his cat, Shiva, who is currently managing his career in exchange for fresh kibble.
+Nathan lives with his paper-artist cohort and their strategic strike team of semi-feral cats.

 Interview about Ink Calls to Ink.